Advocate for Change

 The Alzheimer’s Association--Cleveland Area Chapter invites you to become an Alzheimer advocate.
+The Association is the leading voice for Alzheimer’s disease advocacy, fighting for critical Alzheimer’s research, prevention and care initiatives at the state and federal level.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.